Collin-G/barclays_modified/README.md

 To do this, I passed the contract features into a dense layer and the volatilities into an LSTM layer.
 Eventually the output oof both of these layers would be passed into a final dense layer.
 The labels were simple 1 or 0 (1 representing buy).
 The labels were determined by seeing if buying a straddle generated a profit for a certain contract.

-The strategy was backtested over 200 AAPL straddles, with an accuracy of 60%, generating an average profit of $15 per options contract.
+The strategy was backtested over 200 AAPL straddles, with an accuracy of 60%, generating an average profit of $15 per straddle.

 # Model Architecture